raspberrypilearning/target-practice-editor/en/step_5.md

 **Debug:** 🐞 Make sure your code matches exactly and you indented the code inside your `if` statement.

+**Debug:** 🐞 Make sure that you have entered the correct colour name for **your** outer circle.

 --- /task ---

-`elif` (else - if) can be used to add more conditions to your `if` statement.
+`elif` (else if) can be used to add more conditions to your `if` statement.
 These will be read from top to bottom.
 As soon as a **True** condition is found, it will be actioned.
 The remaining conditions will be ignored.

 --- task ---